-You’ve been told the Terminal is the best way to get something done?
-Want to enter the world of brew, ls, awk, ed, and nethack?
-Find out here how to open Terminal on a Mac.
+You’ve been told the Terminal is the best way to get something done — but where on earth do you start?
+Eager for brew installs and ls file listings?
+Find out here how to open Terminal on a Mac (all the ways from super fast to custom keyboard shortcut).

 First, Take Two Balls and Your Copy of Aristotle